spreadsheetimporter/ui5-cc-spreadsheetimporter/docs/pages/Button.md

 !!! warning
       The seperate button control was deprecated and integrated in the `ui5-spreadsheet-importer` component from version `0.26.0`.

 ## Button in Component

 The usage of the [UIComponent](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.UIComponent) enables the possibility to return a button with the usage of a [ComponentContainer](https://sapui5.hana.ondemand.com/sdk/#/api/sap.ui.core.ComponentContainer).
 This has the big advantage that no separate dependency has to be installed and a button for spreadsheet upload can be integrated very easily.

+### Requirements

+- Node.js Version v16.18.0, v18.12.0 or higher
+- npm Version v8.0.0 or higher
+- UI5 CLI v3.0.0 or higher

 ### Getting started